Configuring CI/CD with Yandex Cloud Functions

 To get a list of functions, use the list REST API method for the Function resource or the FunctionsService/List gRPC API call.

-The list should now feature the cicd-test function.
+The list should now feature the test-function-nodejs function.

 To get a list of function versions, use the listVersions REST API method for the Function resource or the FunctionsService/ListVersions gRPC API call.